 During lectures the main concepts will be discussed.
 Lectures will combine master lectures and active / cooperative learning activities.
 The student is meant to have a pro-active attitude during active / cooperative learning activities.
 During master lectures, the student is meant to listen, take notes and ask questions.

 Theory: These lectures comprise the teacher's explanations and constitute the main part of the course.
-The students will also have some contents to be read and prepared outside the classroom and will be asked to participate in cooperative learning activities.
+The students will also have some contents to read and prepare outside the classroom and will be asked to participate in cooperative learning activities.

-Laboratory: Mainly, the lab sessions will be dedicated to the practice (with and without computer) of the concepts introduced in the theory lectures, by means of markable exercises that will be done during the class time.
-Some tools will be used for the design and practice on a specific DBMS.
+Laboratory: Mainly, the lab sessions will be dedicated to the practice (with and without computer) of the concepts introduced in the theory lectures.
+Specific and relevant tools will be introduced in these sessions.
+Small-sized projects will be conducted using these tools.

 EX = Final exam mark